OSS-Csharp-Seminar/Moj-Savjetnik/README.md

-# moj-savjetnik
+# Moj-Savjetnik

-moj-savjetnik is an app dedicated to managing personal finances with the help of AI.
+MojSavjetnik is an app dedicated to managing personal finances with the help of AI.

 It's core features are:
   1) Financial diary - all purchases can be manually put in